 To enable the Miro JIT feature open your SSO settings > tick the respective box > and choose the designated team.

-Enable Just in Time provisioning feature in the Security settings
+Enable Just in Time provisioning feature on the Enterprise integrations page

 All newly registered users from the domains that you list in the settings will be automatically added under your Enterprise Umbrella to this particular team when they sign up with Miro.